 Witness/Victim Service Center of Cuyahoga County

-Law students get to put what they learn in the classroom to work in the service of actual clients with real world legal problems in a number of Law Clinics at Cleveland-Marshall School of Law.
-Under the close supervision of experienced attorneys, students serve the community and learn lawyering skills by practicing law.
+Under the close supervision of experienced attorneys, Cleveland-Marshall College of Law students serve the community and learn lawyering skills by practicing law.
 The clinics specialize in particular areas of the law: Civil Litigation , Community Advocacy Law , Environmental Law , Law and Public Policy , and Transactional Law .
-Some are litigation oriented which means they serve clients with legal problems that could potentially result in a lawsuit or an administrative hearing, others provide advice to clients by researching the law and counseling them, still others combine counseling, transactional work and litigation.
+Some clinics are litigation oriented, which means they serve clients with legal problems that could potentially result in a lawsuit or an administrative hearing.
+Other clinics provide advice to clients by researching the law and counseling them.
+Other clinics combine counseling, transactional work, and litigation.
+No walk-in appointments - must call.
+There is usually a waiting list.
+Potential clients are called as soon as possible.

 Case Western Reserve University